Knight-Night-666/Monies-Hackathon/README.md

 Problem it solves- Q1
-Challenges we ran into- Q2
+DESCRIBE WHAT CAN PEOPLE USE IT FOR, OR HOW IT MAKES EXISTING TASKS EASIER/SAFER E.T.C Challenges we ran into- Q2
+TELL US ABOUT ANY SPECIFIC BUG OR HURDLE YOU RAN INTO WHILE BUILDING THIS PROJECT.
+HOW DID YOU GET OVER IT?

 ## What it does:
 - Allows Doctors to register and accept appointments.